 IB Maths AA Differentiation: Common Mistakes and Revision Guide

-A practical IB Maths AA differentiation guide covering derivatives, tangent gradients, stationary points, increasing and decreasing functions, and common exam mistakes.
+Revise IB Maths AA differentiation with gradients, tangents, normals, stationary points, increasing intervals, and common derivative mistakes.

 IB Maths AA differentiation is not just about finding a derivative.
 Exam questions often ask you to interpret the derivative: gradient, tangent, normal, stationary point, increasing interval, decreasing interval, or optimisation condition.